AdaCore/spark2014/docs/ug/appendix.rst

       "V" must be listed in the Initializes aspect of "P" (SPARK RM 7.1.5(12))

-   To work around this limitation a variable (either visible or hidden and represented by a state abstraction) has to be delared in P and initialized using V.  This may give rise to a suppressible warning that V is not used.
+   To work around this limitation a variable (either visible or hidden and represented by a state abstraction) has to be declared in P and initialized using V.  This may give rise to a suppressible warning that V is not used.